-In order to adapt to the changing cultural landscape, we have aligned our objectives with those in the Arts Council England's strategy: Let's Create.
-We have extended the Reading CEP strategy life span to four years in order to achieve an ambitious plan.
+In order to adapt to the changing cultural landscape, we have aligned our objectives with those in the Arts Council England's new Strategy: Let's Create.
+We have extended the Reading CEP strategy life span to 4 years in order to achieve an ambitious plan.

-There are three main goals for Reading CEP, each with identified objectives
+There are 3 main goals for Reading CEP, each with identified objectives: